 Clearly, pesticides in general have improved over time.
 But what about specific, commonly-used pesticides?
 There is a lot of variability between various pesticides, even those commonly used today.
 Let’s take a closer look at the top five most commonly-used pesticides in conventional and organic farming.

 The following graph includes the five most commonly-used synthetic pesticides from 2016 as compared to the most common organic pesticides in 2016 as well as the most common synthetic pesticides from 1976.
 One way to measure the toxicity of chemicals is to measure the chronic no-observed effect level (NOEL).
 This value is the highest dosage level at which chronic exposure to the substance shows no adverse effects.
 This means that a high chronic NOEL represents a low-toxicity substance – the higher the number, the lower the toxicity.
-For the purpose of this graph, I subtracted the chronic NOEL from 1000 so that a high value would represent a high-toxicity substance.
+For the purpose of this graph, we subtracted the chronic NOEL from 1000 so that a high value would represent a high-toxicity substance.

 Chronic NOEL values for the most-used organic pesticides are not available because they are considered very low toxicity and generally considered safe based on their normal existence in the environment.
 The chronic toxicity of synthetic pesticides have improved since 1976, especially with the increased use of glyphosate, which is one of the least toxic pesticides used.